 Is there such a thing as an amicable divorce?
 On TV and in movies, divorce and separation are always blown up to be turbulent, dramatic events.
 They go on forever, and there’s fighting, resentment, and sometimes a custody battle for good measure.

 Sometimes the couple tries to work it out together, but soon enough they fall out and it becomes an all-out war.
 And, of course, there are relationships in real life that end with at least one-half of the couple hating the other.
 But they don’t all end that way.
-Sometimes you just realize that you’ve drifted, that you’re not in love anymore, even if you still like each other.
+Sometimes you just realise that you’ve drifted, that you’re not in love anymore, even if you still like each other.
 If you want your divorce to be amicable and even for the both of you to stay in touch, it is possible.

 Deal with Your Personal Emotions

 You came together as a couple, married to become one officially and spent your time together, and now you’d like to divorce as a couple.
 But if you want to be able to remain on good terms with each other, you need to deal with your emotions independently.
 You should also have frank discussions with each other, but in order for you to talk openly with your ex, you need to get to grips with your own feelings first.
 Some of the things you might be struggling with include sadness, anger, resentment or a lack of self-esteem.
-If you’re finding it hard to work through your emotions alone, seeing a counselor can help.
+If you’re finding it hard to work through your emotions alone, seeing a counsellor can help.

 Be Prepared for Snags